 Yes, the Texas Legislature enacted two major pieces of abortion legislation in 2021.
 One of these, House Bill 1280, is what many refer to as an abortion "trigger law."
-According to the Texas Attorney General's advisory letter, it will go into effect on August 25th, 2022.
+According to the Texas Attorney General's advisory letter, it became effective on August 25th, 2022.

 It is called a trigger law because its provisions only take effect if certain events occur.
 Section 3 of the bill states that its provisions take effect only if the U.S. Supreme Court issues a judgment allowing states to prohibit abortions.

 The other major piece of abortion legislation from 2021 is Senate Bill 8.
 Learn more about SB 8.

 House Bill 1280 created Chapter 170A of the Texas Health & Safety Code.
 According to Section 3 of the bill, Chapter 170A would take effect 30 days after federal law allows individual states to prohibit abortions.
 Section 3 lists the following possibilities as triggers:

-Chapter 170A of the Texas Health & Safety Code will prohibit abortions outright, except in certain circumstances.
-It will also create both criminal and civil penalties for performing prohibited abortions.
+Chapter 170A of the Texas Health & Safety Code prohibits abortions outright, except in certain circumstances.
+It also creates both criminal and civil penalties for performing prohibited abortions.